cloudmesh-deprecated/cloudmesh-conda/README.md

 # Conda Cloudmesh Package creation

 We explain how we create conda packages for cloudmesh.
-This has not yet been extensively tested, but we encourage you to try it
+This has not yet been extensively tested.
+If you like to help let us know.

 workflow: